 7. Increase customer engagement

 Focus on customer satisfaction and retention rates; use one-to-one communication to increase customer engagement.
-Segment customers in groups and define your most loyal customers for maximum engagements.
+Segment customers into groups and define your most loyal customers for maximum engagement.
 Use automation and funnels in emails to make most of your email subscribers.
 Always keep collecting feedback from customers to measure your service strategy on the go.
 Strategic & planned customer engagement can lower your customer churn significantly.

 Reducing customer churn rate has no magic formula available.
 Every business is unique and has its characteristics.
-Follow these tips, analyze your business churn rigorously and take suitable actions on the go.
-Provide great customers service, treat your customers better and they will surely stick with you for a long time.
+Follow these tips, analyze your business churn rigorously, and take suitable actions on the go.
+Provide great customer service, treat your customers better and they will surely stick with you for a long time.